-That's for two reasons.
-First, the image circle produced by the lens only needs to be a fraction of the size of a full-frame lens, so the optical elements can be made with a relatively small diameter.
-Second, the actual focal length for any given type of lens is halved.
-For example, a 35-150mm telephoto zoom would give you the same ‘effective’ range as using a 70-300mm lens on a full-frame outfit.
-Again, the physical construction of the MFT format lens will be smaller and lighter.
+To get a little more technical for a moment, the image circle produced by the lens only needs to be a fraction of the size of a full-frame lens, so the optical elements can be made with a relatively small diameter.

 While they tend to be relatively small, the best Micro Four Thirds lenses are certainly no lightweights in terms of build quality and performance.
 They’re usually beautifully engineered and deliver excellent image quality.
 Typically, they have stepping motor autofocus systems, which give rapid and highly accurate performance for stills, as well as delivering virtually silent, smooth focus transitions when shooting movies.